Judge apologizes, admits he's serial panty stealer

-EAST ISLIP, Long Island --A Long Island judge who police say repeatedly broke into his neighbor's home to steal her underwear has confessed to snatching panties on multiple occasions, even though he has pleaded not guilty.
+NEW YORK --A New York judge who police say repeatedly broke into his neighbor's home to steal her underwear has confessed to snatching panties on multiple occasions, even though he has pleaded not guilty.

 Still, Suffolk County District Judge Robert Cicale has been removed from the bench and is facing up to 15 years in prison.